 Eye doctors add safety measures to cut COVID-19 risk

-Urgent optical needs don’t stop during a pandemic, but eye care has changed in recent weeks.
+Urgent optical needs don’t stop during a pandemic, but eye care has changed.

 Added safety measures include:

 Virtual visits — by phone, FaceTime or a telehealth app — have replaced some in-office care.

 Patient visits are staggered, and everything is disinfected in between appointments.

 Face masks, gloves and safety shields are the new standard of safe care for patients and staff.